 “I see all the tent cities around the area,” said Don Davis, a signatory who lives in Kent but works with developmentally disabled adults in Queen Anne.
 “I think it’s a good idea; I don’t know where else they’ll go.
 Especially if there are other property owners that are willing to have their tents on their property, I don’t see why not.”

 As we previously reported, other neighbors have testified to the Seattle City Council in support of TC5.
 “Over the course of the [almost] two years, things have changed dramatically from that fear-based outcry of ‘Not in my backyard’ and ‘Bad things are going to happen,’ to, ‘Oh, these are our neighbors,’” said the Rev. Marilyn Cornwell, rector at Episcopal Church of the Ascension in Magnolia.
 “They help clean up the neighborhood … [and] they have a good relationship with the Seattle Police Department.”

 Some readers criticized that previous article as a “low-content puff piece on SHARE” (the organization which administers TC5) and a “propaganda piece for the homeless industrial complex.”
-Jackie Emerald wrote that she avoids the Interbay QFC grocery store now for fear of attack by violent homeless people.
-Elliot Cain, an investments manager, wrote that he was a member of Rev. Cornwell’s church, but will now “never step foot in her congregation again due to her support of SHARE.”
+One wrote that she avoids the Interbay QFC grocery store now for fear of attack by violent homeless people.
+Another wrote that he was a member of Rev. Cornwell’s church, but will now “never step foot in her congregation again due to her support of SHARE.”